MahmoudSelmy/DepthEstimationVGG/README.md

 Using Upsampling to upsize the last feature map makes it sparse "Around 75% of the weights are zeros" , I think using this Up-Projection block to Up-Sample the last feature map will help.

-Note : This block was introduced at ["**Depth from a Single Image by Harmonizing Overcomplete Local Network Predictions**," ](https://arxiv.org/abs/1605.07081) NIPS 2016.
+Note : This block was introduced into ["**Depth from a Single Image by Harmonizing Overcomplete Local Network Predictions**," ](https://arxiv.org/abs/1605.07081) NIPS 2016.

 ![img_1](./up_projection.png)